articleIcon-icon

 Our global HR platform has everything you need to support your global team.
 You can:

-• Check a candidate’s visa or work authorization eligibility before creating a contract or embarking on a visa application
+• Check a candidate’s visa or work authorization eligibility before creating an employment contract or embarking on a visa application

 • Get visa support for your existing workers hired through your own entities

-• Have Deel hire and sponsor your applicant’s visa if you don’t have the right sponsorship infrastructure
+• Have Deel sponsor your applicant’s visa if you’re unable to provide support

 • Oversee all company immigration activities and costs via your dashboard and receive reminders when work authorizations are due to expire or need renewal